 Getting a job in the airline industry is not an easy feat.
-Not only are you required to pass several exams and tests as well as fill out numerous applications, but you’ll also have to attend the dreaded interview if you’re successful.
+Not only are you required to pass several exams and fill out numerous applications, but you’ll also have to attend the dreaded interview if you’re successful.

 Yet that’s not the worst part.
-Due to its perception as a glamorous and highly desirable career, it’s likely that you’ll also be competing against hundreds - if not thousands - of other candidates from all over the world for the same job.
+Due to its perception as a glamorous and highly desirable career, it’s likely that you’ll also be competing against hundreds of other candidates for the same job.

-Therefore, in order to enhance your chances of success, you need to put your best foot forward.
+Therefore, in order to improve your chances of success, you need to put your best foot forward.
 A good place to start is by carefully preparing for the interview process.

-With this question, your potential employers are essentially checking that you have done your homework about the airline you’re applying to, so make sure you do your company research before the interview and familiarise yourself with the key details.
+With this question, your potential employers are checking that you have done your homework about the airline, so make sure you do your company research before the interview.

-The most important things to know are the airline’s operational features, such as the number of aircraft it owns, its flight routes and what their plans for the future are.
+The most important things to know are the airline’s operational features, such as the number of aircraft it owns, its flight routes, and what their plans are for the future.
 You can find all of this information through a simple Google search or by looking at the airline’s website.

-It’s also a good idea to mention any positive aspects of the company that you’ve noticed through external industry websites, news or magazine articles.
-Ultimately, you want to show off that you are aware of what your employers do, as well as what they are planning to do in the future.
+It’s also a good idea to mention any positive aspects of the company you’ve noticed through external industry websites or articles.
+Ultimately, you want to show off that you’re aware of what your prospective employers do and what they’re planning to do in the future.

-Of course, there’s no harm in talking about how it will allow you to travel and see the world, but remember that this is a perk that every airline offers.
-Always remember to focus on why you want to work for this particular company.
+Of course, there’s no harm in mentioning how it will allow you to travel the world, but remember that this is a perk that every airline offers.
+Remember to focus on why you want to work for this particular company.

-This is a common question in many interviews, but in the context of the airline industry — where staff turnover can be high — you’re essentially being asked how long you’re planning to stick around.
-After all, it’s fairly common for cabin crew to gain experience with a smaller airline and then jump ship to a bigger one that flies more ‘exotic’ routes.
-Even if this is your long-term plan, though, you should never admit it in an interview.
+This is a common question in many job interviews, but in the context of the airline industry — where staff turnover can be high — you’re essentially being asked how long you’re planning to stick around.
+After all, it’s common for cabin crew to gain experience with a smaller airline and then jump ship to a bigger one with more “exotic” routes.
+Even if this is your long-term plan, you should never admit it in an interview.

-Instead, talk about how you want to focus on growing, learning and improving yourself, and mention how you are confident that the airline you're applying to allows you to do that.
-You don’t have to convince your interviewer that you’re committed to their company for life, but you do have to give the impression that they will see some degree of return on their training investment.
+Instead, talk about how you want to focus on growing, learning and improving yourself — then mention you believe that the airline will allow you to do that.
+You don’t have to convince your interviewer that you’re committed to their company for life, but you should give the impression that they will see some return on their investment.

-For instance, air hosts and hostesses deal with hundreds of passengers a day, each with their own needs, demands and cultural backgrounds.
-Therefore, you’ll need to be an excellent communicator, capable of handling multiple requests at a time and even diffusing situations where necessary.
-You’ll also need to display strong teamwork skills, attention to detail and a relentless work ethic.
+For example, air hosts and hostesses deal with hundreds of passengers a day, each with their own needs, demands and cultural backgrounds.
+Therefore, you’ll need to be an excellent communicator, capable of handling multiple requests at a time and diffusing situations where necessary.
+You’ll also need to display strong teamwork and attention to detail skills and a relentless work ethic.